Author: Nilesh Dherange, CTO, Gurucul

 With that perspective in mind, CISOs and hybrid environment architects must seek security platforms that can accommodate all of these requirements.
-These platforms must be able to mesh UEBA, IdA, CSA and PAA together, with vendor-agnostic efficiencies, across the entire multi-siloed hybrid environment, to deliver holistic visibility and risk-based analytics.
+These platforms must be able to mesh UEBA, Identity Analytics, Cloud Security Analytics and Privileged Access Analytics together, with vendor-agnostic efficiencies, across the entire multi-siloed hybrid environment, to deliver holistic visibility and risk-based analytics.

 3 Best Practices in the Hybrid World

 While some hybrid environment architects see only two perimeters (data access and the infrastructure), many recognize the reality of a third perimeter — identity.
 If ‘identity’ is ignored in the design and implementation of a hybrid security framework, large holes will soon appear.
 The three perimeters form a triad of sorts.
 Connecting them, with identity as the cornerstone, will sustain the structural architecture of security.
 Advanced security analytics is at the core of hybrid cloud security.

 Here are three best practices to consider:

 1) Prioritize Data Security